safdar-azeem/prisma-sharding/README.md

 When `postgresql.extensions` is configured, the reset remains supported.
 If Prisma drops an extension and the first schema push fails on a dependent index, type, or function, the pipeline restores the configured extensions and retries the schema push once without resetting the database a second time.
+That bounded recovery push includes `--accept-data-loss`, because the caller already authorized complete destruction and the failed reset pass can leave a partial schema that Prisma otherwise refuses to complete.

 #### PostgreSQL extension prerequisites